 The agents can also use the collected data to customize their communication to the customer.
 This will further help them to categorize their customers into different groups, and send them personalized campaigns.

-It requires a lot of effort to leverage live chat in a way that drives more conversions and leads for your business.
-Start by understanding the key metrics to measure your performance so you can quickly identify scope for improvement.
+It doesn’t require a lot of effort to leverage live chat in a way that drives more conversions and leads for your business.
+Start by choosing the right live chat software and understanding the key metrics to measure your performance so you can quickly identify scope for improvement.

 Get to know the needs and expectations of your visitors better by having them complete a simple pre-chat form.
 Additionally, keep track of your leads more effectively by integrating your live chat with your CRM.